anbelo/DroneDemo/README.md

 ### Task description

-We have a fleet of **10 drones**.
+We have a fleet of **drones**.
 A drone is capable of carrying devices, other than cameras, and capable of delivering small loads.
 For our use case **the load is medications**.

 A **Drone** has:
 - serial number (100 characters max);
-- model (Lightweight, Middleweight, Cruiserweight, Heavyweight);
+- model (LIGHTWEIGHT, MIDDLEWEIGHT, CRUISERWEIGHT, HEAVYWEIGHT);
 - weight limit (500gr max);
 - battery capacity (percentage);
 - state (IDLE, LOADING, LOADED, DELIVERING, DELIVERED, RETURNING).